Login

 The Royal Enclosure

-Trouser suits are allowed and must be matching material and matching colour, full length.
-A blouse with separate tailored trousers does not pass.
-A jumpsuit is allowed if it falls below the knee and the straps meet the inch minimum.
+Trousers are welcome here, whatever people assume.
+A trouser suit passes if it is full length and the material and colour match; a blouse with separate tailored trousers does not.
+A jumpsuit works if it falls below the knee and its straps meet the inch.

 The Queen Anne Enclosure